Join us at PolyAI VOX 2023

-Conversational AI is fast becoming integral in delivering excellent customer service over the phone.
-Voice assistants powered by conversational AI are now able to communicate with customers in the same way your agents would, giving your customers access to 24/7 support.
+Call center voice AI is fast becoming integral in delivering excellent customer service over the phone.
+Voice assistants powered by call center voice AI are now able to communicate with customers in the same way your agents would, giving your customers access to 24/7 support.

-Once you’re ready to get started with conversational AI for voice, you’ll find that there are a number of different ways to design, build and deploy a voice assistant.
+Once you’re ready to get started with call center voice AI, you’ll find that there are a number of different ways to design, build, and deploy a voice assistant.
 Some of these methods seem cost-effective initially but quickly become prohibitively expensive.
 Others tend to hit roadblocks that prevent deployment or cause users to flee.

 In this post, we’ve identified the four main approaches to deploying voice assistants and highlighted the differences between them to help you in your journey to deploying a successful voice assistant.